project-gemmi/gemmi/docs/symmetry.rst

 the original and the returned reflection -- the same number as ISYM in the MTZ format, odd for reflections in the positive asu (I+), even for negative (I-).
-The second argument (GroupOps) is passed explicitely to avoid determining space group operations many times when ``to_asu()`` is in a loop.
+The second argument (GroupOps) is passed explicitly to avoid determining space group operations many times when ``to_asu()`` is in a loop.